Finite-blocklength Fluid Antenna Systems: Main Results

-In Fig.~\ref{fig:PDF_CDF_Approximation}, we illustrate and compare the CDFs (exact, approximated and Monte-Carlo) and PDFs (exact and approximated) with setups $\sigma=1$, $N=10$ and $W=0.5$. {\em The simplifed CDF and PDF indicate marginal estimation loss compared with exact ones but particularly, the simplifed expressions are free from the complicated product-integral calculations of \eqref{eq:16}.} {\bf\em Theorem 8:} The BLER for FBL-FAS is upper-bounded by:
+Fig.~\ref{fig:PDF_CDF_Approximation} illustrates and compares the CDFs (exact, approximated and Monte-Carlo) and PDFs (exact and approximated) with setups $\sigma=1$, $N=10$ and $W=0.5$.
+The simplifed CDF and PDF indicate marginal estimation loss compared with the exact ones but particularly, the simplifed expressions {\em are free from the complicated product-integral calculations of \eqref{eq:16}}.

-{\bf\em Proof:} {\bf Theorem~5} has concluded the BLER conditioned on $|g_{\mathrm{FAS}}|$.
-And if the PDF $f_{|g_{\mathrm{FAS}}|}(r)$ discussed in {\bf Theorem~6} and {\bf Theorem~7} is further considered, the statistical BLER upper-bound for FBL-FAS can be derived by integrating $f_{|g_{\mathrm{FAS}}|}(r)$ within channel response domain outputs, which completes the proof. $\blacksquare$